winitzki/scall/tutorial/programming_dhall.md

 ### Motivation for hylomorphisms

-We have seen the function `streamToList` that extracts at most a given number of values from the stream.
+The function `streamToList` that extracts at most a given number of values from the stream.
 This function can be seen as an example of a **size-limited aggregation**: a function that aggregates data from the stream in some way but reads no more than a given number of data items from the stream.
 (The size limit guarantees termination.)